-Dairymple is a village in East Ayrshire, lying in the Doon Valley on the north bank of the River Doon.
-It is situated 5 miles to the southeast of Ayron the west coast of Scotland.
+Dahymple is a village in East Ayrshire, lying in the Doon Valley on the north bank of the River Doon, II's situated 5 miles to the south east of Ayron the west coast of Scotland.

-The village is well served with transport links to the rest of Aysthire and also with Central and Southern Scotland with a regular public bus service to Ayr.
-Rail connections with the railway station located in Ayr town centre which is on the mainline between Stranser and Glasgow.
-Vehicular links are provided by easy access to the A77 to Glasgow, A78 to Creenack and A74 to Duriking.
+The village is well served with transport links to the rest of Ayshire and also with Central and Southern Scotland with a regular public bus service to Ayr.
+Rail connections with the railway station located in Ayr town centre which is an the maintine between Stransper and Gkaspow.
+Vehicular links are provided by easy access to the A77 to Glasgow, A78 to Greenack and A76 to Dumfries.

-The River Doon marks the boundary between the East and South Ayshire Council regions with the site located on the south bank of the river lying within the jurisdiction of South Aystrier.
-Council, Typically the area is characterised by agricultural fields within a rural setting.
+The River Doon marks the boundary between the East and South Aysthire Council regions with the site located on the south bank of the river lying within the jurisdiction of South Aysthire Council.
+Typically the area is characterised by agricultural fields within a rural setting.

-Situated at the south eastern boundary of an agricultural field pertaining to Netherfon Farm the site has been selected due to it's proximity to the village and western extremit of the farm boundary.
+Situated at the south eastern boundary of an agricultural field partaining to Netherian form the site has been selected due to it's porximity to the village and western extremity of the form boundary.

-Generally, the sile is rectangular in shape, sloping in topography and extends to 251 sigmt in area.
-Access will be by way of the a reinstalement of a former farm road facient from the adjacent C. class road leading to the 8742.
-The boundary to north facing the village is screened by an avenue of trees with open views afforded to the south, west and East overthe open countrylide.
+Generally, the site is rectangular in shape, sloping in lapography and extends to 23 lagm in ratea.
+Access will be by way of the a reinstatement of a former farm road taken from the adjacent C class road leading to the B/42.
+The boundary to north facing the village is screened by an averue of threat with open views afforded to the south, west and East over the open countryside.